yxh1020/digit-recognizer/README.md

-# Digit recognizer using CNN
+# Digit Recognizer using CNN